 How to Write a Notice of Appeal?

 No special form is required for a notice of appeal under the Informal Procedure Rules.
 The notice of appeal needs only to set out, in general terms, the reasons for the appeal and the relevant facts.
 However, although not required, the Tax Court of Canada provides a form referred to as “Schedule 4 – Notice of Appeal (Informal Procedure)”.
-The form provided by the Court should be used to ensure that all the required information is provided.

 Some comments about what to include in the notice of appeal: